Raymond-JV/Netcat-in-Python/README.md

 # Netcat-in-Python

 This is one of my first projects written in python.
-I used argparse for the command line interface.
+Argparse was used for the command line interface.

 ##### The exec flag enables the pwd command to run on the target machine
 ![netcat_exec](https://user-images.githubusercontent.com/23642921/61589322-1ee2d080-ab5d-11e9-8b4f-28caa7ddbe06.png)